|Reproductive and Sexual Rights|

 New approaches to assisted human reproduction in Canada

-The CJWL/RFD, co-edited by Robson Hall law Prof. Debra Parkes, is planning a special issue devoted to feminist approaches to assisted human reproduction.
+Busby co-edited a special issue of the Canadian Journal of Women and the Law devoted to feminist approaches to assisted human reproduction.

 The Supreme Court of Canada’s ruling in December 2010 that some aspects of the federal Assisted Human Reproduction Act violated provincial jurisdiction should have re-opened the debate in Canada about what legal regimes should govern the use of reproductive technologies.
 However, provincial governments have been reluctant to step in and fill the gaps on this controversial issue, while a black market in human eggs, sperm and surrogacy flourishes.
 Meanwhile, the Assisted Human Reproduction Agency was eliminated in the 2012 federal budget.